LiangliangNan/Easy3D/ReadMe.md

 ### A quick glance ###

-Any types of 3D drawables (e.g., points, lines, triangles, and thus point clouds, mesh surfaces, scalar fields, vector fields) can be rendered by writing a few lines of code, e.g., only two lines of code to have a viewer to visualize you meshes or point clouds
+Any types of 3D drawables (e.g., points, lines, triangles, and thus point clouds, mesh surfaces, scalar fields, vector fields) can be rendered by writing a few lines of code.
+For example, only two lines of code to have a viewer to visualize you meshes or point clouds

 ```c++
         Viewer viewer("MyViewer");